octolaba/indexit/.github/issues/research-mirage-v0.0.1.md

 ## Acceptance criteria

-- All claims about mirage cite a path inside `research/mirage/` and reference commit `8b99fb9247ecb40725d4718bac58e3bb230aad34` (or a file within `v0.0.1`).
+- All claims about Mirage cite a path inside `research/mirage/` and reference commit `8b99fb9247ecb40725d4718bac58e3bb230aad34` (or a file within `v0.0.1`).
 - Every question in §4.1, §4.2, §4.3 is answered explicitly; non-applicable